Rick Sanchez: Miscellaneous

 Further alternate versions of Rick appear in the web series Rick and Morty: The Non-Canonical Adventures (2016–2021) and the anime series Rick and Morty: The Anime (2024–present), voiced in the latter series by Yōhei Tadano, reprising his role from the Japanese dub of Rick and Morty, with an illusory "Hole Rick" appearing in the seventh season finale "Fear No Mort".

 Appearances

 Television

 Rick Sanchez is one of the main protagonists of Rick and Morty, voiced by Justin Roiland for the first six seasons, and Ian Cardoni from the seventh season onward.

 Rick appears in the couch gag of the 2015 The Simpsons episode "Mathlete's Feat", with Roiland reprising his role.

 Rick appears in the claymation web series Rick and Morty: The Non-Canonical Adventures as a silent character.

-Rick will appear as one of the main protagonists of Rick and Morty: The Anime, voiced by Yōhei Tadano, reprising his role from the Japanese language dub of Rick and Morty.
+Rick appears as one of the main protagonists of Rick and Morty: The Anime, voiced by Yōhei Tadano, reprising his role from the Japanese language dub of Rick and Morty.